davidtecguy/serverlessguru_assessment/README.md

   run: npx serverless deploy --stage prod
 ```

-This ensures the correct version is always available.
+This ensure the correct version is always available.

 ---